 - The economy depends on a healthy and employed workforce much more than it depends on Wall Street

-- Because of the false mask-wearing debate, we now know how far certain people will go to divide us – they are just as happy to kill us as they are to divide us…
+- Because of the false vaccine and mask-wearing debates, we now know how far certain people will go to divide us – they are just as happy to kill us as they are to divide us…

 - It is clear that we need a competent and engaged government more than we were led to believe

-- When government is ran by incompetent opportunists, they will exploit their citizens (sometimes to death) instead of protecting them
+- When the government is run by incompetent opportunists, they will exploit their citizens (sometimes to death) instead of protecting them

 - Grandstanding and rhetoric may be fun and appealing but it is boring truth and competent leadership that will actually save your life

 - Ignoring or firing experts is a very bad thing